Orthodox Christian Beliefs On Alcohol And Drug Addiction And Rehab

 12-Step Programs can help set the path to recovery for many people struggling with alcohol or drug addiction.
 Alcoholics Anonymous and Narcotics Anonymous are popular 12-Step Programs that have helped many people overcome alcohol and drug addiction.
 Orthodox Christians who enter 12-step programs recognize that they cannot go through recovery without giving themselves completely to God.

-Addiction to drug and alcohol affects not just an individual, but those around them as well.
+Addiction to drug and alcohol affects not just an individual but those around them as well.
 The Orthodox Church recognizes substance abuse as one of the most dangerous risks to our society.
-If you or a loved one is struggling with addiction, please contact a dedicated treatment provider today.
-For Orthodox Christians, recovery is possible with professional rehab and support from the Church community.
+If you or a loved one is struggling with addiction, contact a treatment provider today.
+For Orthodox Christians, recovery is possible with rehab and support from the Church community.